AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

    which focuses on basic services.
 This focuses on students in computing and data intensive programs.

-Welcome to the Aalto!
+Welcome to Aalto!
 We are glad you are interested in scientific computing and data.  `scicomp.aalto.fi <https://scicomp.aalto.fi>`_ may be useful to you, but is somewhat targeted to research usage.
 However, it can still